Expression of Interest

 - ANU offers generous parental leave and flexible working arrangements.
 It is also an inaugural member of the Science in Australia Gender Equity (SAGE) Pilot Program that aims to address gender equity in Science, Technology, Engineering, Mathematics and Medicine (STEMM).

-- Applicants will be expected to have an exceptional international research profile in cancer biology, an excellent publication output, including recent discoveries published in high-profile scientific journals and a highly successful record of obtaining competitive funding.
+- Applicants will be expected to have an exceptional international research profile in bioinformatics, an excellent publication output, including recent discoveries published in high-profile scientific journals, and a highly successful record obtaining competitive funding.

-- If you have the qualifications and high-level experience required to lead a new team of researchers in the genetic and epigenetic regulation of gene expression in cancer, we welcome your application.
+- If you have the qualifications and high-level experience required to lead a new team of researchers in bioinformatics, we welcome your application.

 - The ANU is highly supportive of, and encourages, applications from females and minority groups.

 EMBL Australia Partner Laboratory Network: Australia is the first associate member of the European Molecular Biology Laboratory (EMBL).
-EMBL is an intergovernmental research organisation that fosters excellence by providing a highly collaborative environment that benefits the research of all its scientists, whether at graduate, post-doctoral or group leader level.
+EMBL is an intergovernmental research organisation distributed across six sites in Germany, Italy, Spain, UK and France that fosters excellence by providing a highly collaborative environment that benefits the research of all its scientists, whether at graduate, post-doctoral or group leader level.
 A key initiative of the associate membership is the EMBL Australia Partner Laboratory Network, a partnership of Australian research institutions, which - following the EMBL’s operational model - provide long-term funded research-only positions allowing early to mid-career researchers to pursue ambitious research programs.
 The ANU recently established a new node of the Partner Laboratory Network within The John Curtin School of Medical Research.
 For more information about EMBL Australia Partner Laboratory Network, visit www.emblaustralia.org.

-The position, to be hosted at the ACRF Department of Cancer Biology and Therapeutics, provides research-intensive employment as an independent laboratory head.
-The position provides the opportunity to foster excellence and deliver leadership in a range of medical research projects, to supervise students, and to undertake professional activities and policy development in an academic discipline within the School, the University, and the wider community.
+The position provides research-intensive employment as an independent laboratory head, the opportunity to foster excellence and deliver leadership in a range of medical research projects, to supervise students, and to undertake professional activities and policy development in an academic discipline within the School, the University, and the research community.

 The successful applicant will lead a research group for a period of five years, with the possibility of extension for an additional four years.
 The successful applicant will participate in the collegial, collaborative culture of the EMBL Australia Partner Laboratory Network.
-The candidate will actively support the development of the network by participating in the various programs aimed to internationalise research conducted in Australia via linking activities with EMBL in Europe.
+The candidate will actively support in the development of the network through participation in the various programs aimed to internationalise research conducted in Australia via linking activities with EMBL, especially in developing a relationship with the EMBL-EBI.

 Duration: The appointment will be for a period of five years with the possibility of extension for an additional four years.